shenwei356/kmcp/docs/usage.md

                               "species")
       --line-chunk-size int   ► Number of lines to process for each thread, and 4 threads is fast enough.
-Type "kmcp utils filter" for details. (default 5000) -f, --max-fpr float         ► Maximal false positive rate of a read in search result. (default 0.05) -t, --min-query-cov float   ► Minimal query coverage of a read in search result. (default 0.55) -H, --no-header-row         ► Do not print header row.
+Type "kmcp utils filter" for details. (default 5000) -f, --max-fpr float         ► Maximum false positive rate of a read in search result. (default 0.05) -t, --min-query-cov float   ► Minimum query coverage of a read in search result. (default 0.55) -H, --no-header-row         ► Do not print header row.
   -o, --out-prefix string     ► Out file prefix ("-" for stdout). (default "-") -X, --taxdump string        ► Directory of NCBI taxonomy dump files: names.dmp, nodes.dmp, optional